Keawanaku Beach Snorkeling

 This a challenging place to snorkel, even when the usually high winds are calm.

 To reach Keawanaku Beach snorkeling from Wailea-Makena, head south from Wailea along the coast on Makena Road to the very end.
 There are two dirt parking areas.
 From the parking area, you will need to hike about a mile to the Keawanaku Beach snorkeling.
 To reach the snorkeling on Maui by air, you will need to fly into Kahului Airport (OGG) which is located in the middle of the north coast of Maui.
 It is served by direct flights from the mainland US and also by inter-island flights from several other Hawaiian Islands by regional carriers.
+When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.

 Overall, Keawanaku Beach is the 18th most popular snorkel dive spot of all 21 snorkeling dives in Maui.
+Several of the better snorkeling spots are nearby Keawanaku Beach including Molokini Crater, Maluaka Beach Park, Kanahena Cove, La Perouse Bay, Five Caves and Makena Landing Park.